Skip to main content

 How to Cope With Losing a Parent: A Practical and Emotional Guide

 Losing a parent changes you.
-It does not matter whether you were close or distant, whether the death was expected or sudden, whether you are 25 or 65.
-The person who brought you into the world, or who raised you, is gone.
-And nothing quite prepares you for how that feels.
-This guide is for anyone navigating life after the death of a mother or father, covering both the emotional and the practical side.
+It does not matter whether you were close or distant, whether you had time to prepare or it came without warning, whether you are 25 or 65.
+The person who brought you into the world, or who raised you, is no longer here.
+Nothing quite prepares you for how that feels.
+This guide is for anyone finding their way after the loss of a mother or father, covering both the emotional and the practical side.

 Before anything else

-If you are reading this in the days after your parent's death, please be gentle with yourself.
+If you are reading this in the days after losing your parent, please be gentle with yourself.
 You do not have to have it together.
 You do not have to be strong for everyone else.
 If you need to talk, Cruse Bereavement Support (0808 808 1677) and the Samaritans (116 123) are available for free.

 What losing a parent feels like

-Common feelings include: shock and disbelief (even when the death was expected), a deep sadness that comes in waves, anxiety about your own mortality, guilt about things said or unsaid, anger (at doctors, at fate, at the parent who died, at yourself), a feeling of being orphaned (even as an adult), and an unexpected sense of freedom or relief if the parent was ill for a long time.
+Common feelings include: shock and disbelief (even when you knew it was coming), a deep sadness that comes in waves, anxiety about your own mortality, guilt about things said or unsaid, anger (at doctors, at fate, at the parent you have lost, at yourself), a feeling of being orphaned (even as an adult), and an unexpected sense of freedom or relief if the parent was ill for a long time.
 All of these are normal.
 You can feel several of them at the same time.

 Many people are surprised by the physical effects.
 Grief is exhausting.
 You may experience fatigue, insomnia, loss of appetite, headaches, muscle tension, or a weakened immune system.
-Your body is processing a huge amount of stress, and it shows.
-Do not ignore these symptoms; they are part of grieving.
+Your body is carrying a great deal of stress, and it shows.
+Please do not brush these symptoms aside; they are part of grieving.

 When you had time to prepare